Volleyball in the United States: Professional volleyball

 As a professional sport, volleyball has had limited success in the United States.
 International Volleyball Association was a co-ed professional league that existed from 1975 to 1980.
 Numerous attempts have been made to start professional indoor women's volleyball leagues.
 Major League Volleyball was a women's league with six teams that played for two-and-a-half seasons from 1987 to 1989 with games shown on ESPN on tape delay; it folded mid-season in 1989, however, due to financial losses.
 USA Volleyball Cup is an annual indoor volleyball championship.
 Two-man and two-woman professional beach volleyball leagues have done better, most notably the Association of Volleyball Professionals (AVP), but none have gained a wide following that would get them consistent coverage by the major television networks.
 In 2002, United States Professional Volleyball League was begun as a women's professional indoor league, but only lasted one season.
 In 2004 and again in 2005, NBC aired the Nissan Championship series, with Fox Sports carrying the majority of the season.

 There has been a large push within the volleyball community to provide professional outlets for developing athletes.
-As of 2019 there are currently two leagues aspiring to become professional that branch across the United States.
+As of 2019 there are currently two leagues that branch across the United States.
 First of these is the National Volleyball Association (NVA) founded in 2017.
 The NVA currently has 12 teams.
-The second league is the Volleyball League Of America (VLA) and has 5 teams spread across the United States.
+The second league is the Volleyball League of America (VLA) founded in 2019 and has 8 men's Tier 1 teams, 32 men's Tier 2 teams and 8 women's teams spread across the United States.

-Athletes Unlimited Volleyball (AUV) is a women's professional indoor volleyball league in the US, founded in 2021.
+Professional leagues saw a resurgence in the 2020s, starting with Athletes Unlimited Volleyball (AUV) in 2021.
+This women's indoor league has a unique format, with 30 games taking place over five weeks and players changing teams weekly.
+In 2024, the first Pro Volleyball Federation season started, which featured 7 women's teams.
+They expanded to 8 teams in 2025, with 2 more teams set to join the league in 2026.
+League One Volleyball (LOVB) was started in 2020 as a network of youth volleyball clubs, and expanded in 2025 to include a women's professional league called LOVB Pro.
+Major League Volleyball (MLV) is set to launch in 2026, with the Omaha Supernovas of the PVF moving over to become the league's founding franchise.
+This will bring the number of professional women's indoor volleyball leagues in the United States up to 4.

 Liga de Voleibol Superior Masculino and Liga de Voleibol Superior Femenino are professional volleyball leagues in Puerto Rico.